madetech/handbook/roles/senior_business_analyst.md

 - Personal performance is aligned with DDaT and SFIA grade, evidenced through peer feedback

 ## Work perks and benefits

-Take a look at the Benefits & Perks section of the [Made Tech Handbook](https://github.com/madetech/handbook) to see what we can offer you.
+Take a look at the [Benefits & Perks](https://github.com/madetech/handbook/blob/350005eb3769ef05338461af6413e4553aee54b2/benefits/made_tech_benefits_box.md) section to see what we can offer you.

 ## Salary and location